“Elizabeth L. Cline is the Michael Pollan of fashion.” —Michelle Goldberg, senior writer for Newsweek/The Daily Beast

 Download | View Elizabeth Cline’s CV

-Born in a small town in South Georgia, Elizabeth L. Cline was socially conscious from a very young age; her first job was working at her local newspaper, The Cairo Messenger, writing about and advocating for the local migrant worker community and local labor rights.
-After receiving a degree in Political Philosophy from Syracuse University, she moved to New York City in 2002, where she currently works as a journalist, public speaker and musician, in the heavy metal band, Mortals.
+Born in a small town in South Georgia, Elizabeth L. Cline has been socially conscious from a very young age; her first job was working at her local newspaper, The Cairo Messenger, writing about and advocating for the local migrant worker community and labor rights.
+After receiving a degree in Political Philosophy from Syracuse University in 2001, she moved to New York City, where she currently works as a journalist, public speaker and musician in the heavy metal band Mortals.

-Ethical and sustainable fashion is now a worldwide movement, and Elizabeth is widely considered to be a leading thinker and expert on the subject.
+Ethical and sustainable fashion is now a worldwide movement, and Elizabeth is widely considered to be a founder of the movement and leading thinker and expert on the subjects of fast fashion and its antidotes.
 She travels regularly to lecture on ethics and sustainability in the fashion industry and has recently given talks at the Fashion Institute of Technology, Boston College, and George Washington University, among many others.
-She is also featured in Alex James: Slow Fashion Pioneer, an upcoming documentary about the toll of disposable fashion, which will air across the U.K. in the spring of 2015.
+She is also featured in Alex James: Slow Fashion Pioneer, an upcoming documentary about the toll of disposable fashion, which will in the U.K.